Alan Trejo Player Props: Rockies vs. Mets

-On Saturday, Alan Trejo (coming off going 3-for-4 with two doubles) and the Colorado Rockies face the New York Mets, whose starting pitcher will be Justin Verlander.
-First pitch is at 9:10 PM ET.
+On Sunday, Alan Trejo (.258 batting average in his past 10 games, with three doubles, two walks and four RBI) and the Colorado Rockies face the New York Mets, whose starting pitcher will be Tylor Megill.
+First pitch is at 3:10 PM ET.

-In his last appearance, he collected two extra-base hits (3-for-4 with two doubles) against the Mets.
+He had a one-hit showing in his most recent game (1-for-4) against the Mets.

 Alan Trejo Game Info & Props vs. the Mets